madnessinvestor/arcdashboard/replit.md

-# Arc Revoke dApp
+# ArcDashboard - Token Portfolio Viewer

 ## Overview

-Arc Revoke is a Web3 security application that enables users to manage and revoke ERC-20 token approvals on the Arc Testnet blockchain.
-The application helps users protect their wallets by identifying and revoking unlimited token allowances that could pose security risks.
-It features automatic approval detection by scanning blockchain events, manual revocation capabilities, and tracks aggregate statistics of revokes performed across all users.
+ArcDashboard is a Web3 portfolio dashboard that enables users to view and track their token holdings on the Arc Testnet blockchain.
+Similar to DeBank, users can connect their wallet to view their portfolio or search any wallet address to see its token holdings.
+The application displays token balances, prices (testnet mock prices), and total portfolio value.

 ## User Preferences